 2. Implement Vendor Changes ASAP

-You might have already dealt with a number of new email partners over time, and its common knowledge of how changing a vendor usually ends up in a long and tiring process.
+You might have already dealt with a number of new email partners over time, and it’s common knowledge of how changing a vendor usually ends up in a long and tiring process.
 Yet changing partners or vendors might improve the quality of your overall marketing program in the long run.

 While most companies change vendors for improved features or better functionality that their current partner, others might shift because of changing environments or to meet certain budget restrictions.
-The availability of sophisticated software system with better integrations might also prompt a change in vendors.
+The availability of sophisticated software systems with better integrations might also prompt a change in vendors.

 3. Adding Triggered Emails

-Triggered emails that allow marketers to send personalized and timely automated messages are a great way of picking up easy to reach and highly-motivated customers who will increase engagement rates from recipients, and lead to higher conversions from shoppers.
+Triggered emails that allow marketers to send personalized and timely automated messages are a great way of picking up easy-to-reach and highly-motivated customers who will increase engagement rates from recipients and lead to higher conversions from shoppers.

 By adding a new email to your existing program before the season peaks, you can let your customers be privy to some pre-season discounts or other offers.
 Triggered emails are also a good way of filling out multiple gaps in an email marketing program and will also diversify the overall email strategy.